Uanela/arkos/CANARY_NOTES.md

 - add automatic middleware to handle request data with files (just like native multer) and auto replace the urls on the specified field.
 - add `FileUpload` model to handle files uploads kind of like in django ORM.
-- add question about unknow modules when generating compoents -> like to generate in another place
 - add the api features options under `ArkosRouter`
 - add rate limiting in `ArkosRouter`
+- Throw an error when trying to generate component for unknow modules

 ### Change